haoxins/haoxins.github.io/archived/2021-istio-in-action.md

   are applied to a workload, access to that workload is denied by default and only allowed if
   *one of the ALLOW rules matches it*.
+* This is the **deny-by-default** behavior that applies only when you have allow policies applied to a workload, in other words, if a workload has allow policies *one has to match for it to be allowed*.

 ## Troubleshooting the data plane